TimChinye/NestYourCSS/to-do-list.md

 - Show the file size of both CSS outputs
 - Send the Nested output to a raw file
 - Change indentation setting
+- List up all the settings that can be done quickly, and design the settings panel.
 - Mention it's recommended to use `diff` and add in the old CSS selectors to the new (since this tool also reformats code and removes comments)
 - Update the nesting functionality to fix `cssSamples[0]` – `@page`